 Such a big plant needs a lot of energy to warm up.
 The lowest they can withstand is around 50° F (10° C).
 Anything lower than that WILL damage your plant.
 Frost freezes the sap and water in the leaves.
 The plant can’t transfer nutrition to this part anymore and it turns black.

-For the same reasons, low temperature can also damage new buds or cuttings for propagation which renders them dark and damaged.
+For the same reasons, low temperatures can also damage new buds or cuttings for propagation which renders them dark and damaged.
 This kind of environment causes the plants to stop their growth, which results in black spots on the leaves.
 Low temperatures are also suitable for the development of many fungal and bacterial diseases.

 Obviously, move your plant to a warmer place.
 I see people make one common mistake all the time, and that’s that they keep the plant area warm only during daylight.
 If you have a conservatorium (greenhouse) or windowed room for plants, you might sometimes forget to keep the place above 50° F (10° C) during the night, too.

 Just because it’s warm during the day, doesn’t mean the night will also be comfortable.
-The bottom story is – to keep the monstera’s bedroom warm at an optimal temperature of 64-75° F (18-24° C)!
+The bottom story is – to keep the Monstera’s bedroom warm at an optimal temperature of 64-75° F (18-24° C)!

 Sunburn is a symptom of heat stress

-Sunburn is a more prevalent temperature-related issue.
+Sunburn Monstera is a more prevalent temperature-related issue.
 Burning your plants is a novice error, but it’s one you’ll quickly learn how to avoid.
-You’re exposing your monstera to tremendous quantities of energy as heat by placing it in direct sunlight, in front of a window, or even beneath a lamp.
+You’re exposing your Monstera to tremendous quantities of energy as heat by placing it in direct sunlight, in front of a window, or even beneath a lamp.

 On the leaves and stems of your plant, you may readily notice black, crispy, and toasted regions.
 The majority of them are oval to circular in form.
 If it’s a sunny day, some people like to keep their Monsteras outside on a heated patio, which can severely harm both the leaves and the roots.

-Place your monstera away from windows, especially those facing south.
+Place your Monstera away from windows, especially those facing south.
 It should ideally be placed near an east-facing window.
 It will receive a lot of indirect sunshine and warmth throughout the day in this manner.
 If you’re going to take your plant outside, make sure it’s in the shade and that the earth it’ll be planted on isn’t too hot.

 There are issues with humidity